nsviel/Velodium/README.md

 # Velodium
-**Open Source 3D Point Cloud Software**
+**Open Source 3D Point Cloud Processing Software**

 ## Summary

 LiDAR (Light Detection and Ranging) sensors give huge amount of data, which generally need a variety of post-processing actions.
 These data are 3D point cloud containing the spatial coordinates and additional information like color or intensity of a numerous set of measures.
 Generally, the main use of these point clouds is the construction of a numerical 3D model of a real scene.
+This software proposes an alternative point cloud processing framework which permits to work on static and dynamic point clouds from different formats.

 ## Characteristics